 Toastmasters International is the leading organization devoted to the improvement and development of individual communication and leadership skills.
 Guests are most welcome at Toastmaster meetings, so come and visit us.
 We meet every Tuesday, 7:00 to 9:00 p.m. at Victoria Hall during the year.

 The WYO, led by artistic director Scott Gabriel, offers young musicians from the community the opportunity to perform a diverse selection from the classical repertoire in an atmosphere of dedication and support.
 Rehearsals take place at Victoria Hall on Saturdays.
 Auditions are held in September or by appointment.

 If you do not find what you are looking for, however, you might consider starting up your own group and organising unique activities.
-The City can offer some support, such as access to municipal facilities, or help with publicity, to make it a reality.
+The City can offer some support, such as access to municipal facilities, to make it a reality.
 To find out more, contact the Community Events Division in Victoria Hall at 514 989-5226.